lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s-prysm.md

 ## System Requirements

 We need at least 3 machines (virtual machines or bare-metal machines) in total for this setup.
-One machine will be the NFS server to store the staking data, the second machine will be the “master” node to run the Kubernetes core components, and finally, the third machine will be the “worker” node to run the workloads, which are the beacon and validators, in the Kubernetes cluster.
+One machine will be the NFS server to store the staking data, the second machine will be the “master” node to run the Kubernetes core components, and finally, the third machine will be the “worker” node to run the workloads, which are the beacon and validator clients, in the Kubernetes cluster.
 For high availability (HA), you can consider adding more nodes by following [MicroK8s’ High Availability documentation](https://microk8s.io/docs/high-availability) and regularly backing up the beacon data for fast startup.
 We will discuss HA configurations in subsequent posts.

 Here are the recommended system requirements based on our testing on the [**Prater testnet**](https://prater.beaconcha.in/) and [MicroK8s’ documentation](https://microk8s.io/docs). **Please note that meeting the minimal requirements does not guarantee optimal performance or cost efficiency.**